OECD - Organisation for economic co-operation and development

 Life in Paris: housing, transport

 There is probably little need to describe Paris, the City of Light.
 But what is it like to live there?
 Affordable housing is not always easy to find, but public transit is excellent.
 Look for something on the subway line 9 or bus route 63 or head for the near suburbs of Boulogne or Saint Cloud.
-Or choose one of Paris's more charming neighbourhoods and accept a 45-minute commute.
+Or choose another charming neighbourhood and accept a 45-minute commute.
 The French education system generally has an excellent reputation, but international schools are available as well, mainly in the west side of the city.
 And of course Paris has been a university town since the 13th century.

 Anything to say?